 When crafting them, think to yourself, why would someone want to click on my site AND buy something?
 Also important is to use logic and common sense and place them in the user’s path.
 Of equal importance is to not compete with yourself by placing two or more CTAs near each other — how are they going to click on what you want if you’re also offering them another, option?

 Use Analytics to Make Sure Everything & Running Smoothly

 Finally, use analytics with a service like Google Analytics to make sure that everything’s running smoothly.
-Whatever strategy you’re using, campaign you’re running, or modification you make, you can check the progress and status of everything — including your most important metrics — with an analytics program.
+Whatever strategy you’re using to market your e-commerce business, campaign you’re running, or modification you make, you can check the progress and status of everything — including your most important metrics — with an analytics program.
 This will give you insights into what you’re doing, what you should be doing, and what you shouldn’t be doing.

 Let’s Take a Second Look